zaidlab/bytebot/README.md

-# 🌌 Introducing Nyx, the ultimate Discord bot for organization and fun! 🌌
+# 🌌 Introducing Nyx, The Discord bot for organization and fun! 🌌

 With Nyx, you can easily: